jsantanders/jsantanders/README.md

 <!-- Any image aligned to the right.
 Beware the width
 <img width="55%" align="right" alt="Github" src="https://github.com/jsantanders/jsantanders/blob/master/img/undraw_developer_activity_bv83.svg" /> -->

-- 👦 I'm a Software Engineer & Full Stack developer who is passionate about web development and cloud computing architecture.
+- 👦 I'm interested in web development and cloud computing architecture.
 - 🌱 I’m currently learning F# and functional programming
 - 👯 I’m looking forward to collaborate on any Open Source project.
-- ⚡️ I have a blog at https://jsantanders.dev Everything I post is tech related and about things I find interesting in my daily work.
+- ⚡️ I have a blog at https://jsantanders.dev I post about things I find interesting in my daily work.
 - 😄 Pronouns: he/him

 ### 🚧 I build with: